-The pandemic has accelerated the existing strains on our global supply chain and exposed just how reliant we’ve become on manufacturing essential products, from toilet paper to personal protective equipment.
+The pandemic has accelerated the existing strains on our global supply chain and exposed just how reliant we’ve become on manufacturing essential products, from stationery to fulfill our home offices to personal protective equipment.
 The demand for increased warehouse storage and smarter distribution services is dominating the industrial sector, challenging architects and engineers to provide solutions at breakneck speeds.

 How will designers respond to the new requirements and demands?
 How will artificial intelligence, robotics and drones accelerate the explosion?
 Will the lines between Industrial and Retail continue to blur?
+Does micro-fulfillment and nano-fulfillment present a viable and long-term solution typology?
 Learn more in this thought leadership piece as Vice President Doug Lang hosts a roundtable with integrated team members as part of our 2021 Insight Series.

 How has the pandemic reshaped the global supply chain in 2021 and beyond?

 Douglas Lang, Vice President

 Geopolitical events like Brexit, Canada’s rail blockades and multilateral trade agreements such as the Trans-Pacific Partnership have been straining the global supply chain well before the pandemic arrived.
 This in combination with non-pandemic events such as the recent interruption of trade movement through the Suez Canal has amplified current supply chain challenges and has illustrated that the length of the supply chain has a proportional impact to its vulnerability.

 The pandemic has, without doubt, accelerated our dependency on e-commerce, and for the first time in a generation, sustained growth is being forecasted, and has been playing out in the manufacturing sector.
 Customer expectations for swift, safe and secure deliveries are forcing retailers and distributors to adapt to a change in buying habits and focus on speed-to-market solutions across the board.